 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cameron has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cameron has few renters and college students.
 But the biggest reason it is quieter in Cameron than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cameron may be for you.

-The education level of Cameron citizens is a little higher than the average for US cities and towns: 23.02% of adults in Cameron have at least a bachelor's degree.
+The population of Cameron overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Cameron, 23.02% have at least a bachelor's degree.

 The people who call Cameron home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cameron residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cameron include German, Irish, Acadian/Cajun, French, and Italian.